ClaraGCH/CardiacMap/README.md

 2. Applied supervised classification algorythms to predict whether a cell will express Tbx5 gene.
 3. Applied supervised image classification algorithms to predict whether an embryo will be healthy (wild-type) or mutant.

    The data used for the analysis is stored in the Data folder.
-The unsupervised and supervised analysis is found in the heart_dashboard.py
+The unsupervised and supervised analysis (1 and 2) are found in the heart_dashboard.py

 ### Data analysis problems: